Equal Pay for Similar Work: Static Model

-The existence of a core outcome holds generally under group-based EPSW; consider the zero-profit outcome in which firm 1 hires all $A-$group workers and firm 2 hires all $B-$group workers, and all workers are paid wages equal to their productivities.
-Note that $w^{-1}_i(\epsilon)=\epsilon$ for any $i\in\{1,2\}$ and any $\epsilon\in[0,1]$, implying that the No Desegregation Condition is trivially satisfied, as the right-hand side is identically 0 for all $\epsilon$.
+The existence of a core outcome holds generally under EPSW; consider the zero-profit outcome in which firm 1 hires all $A-$group workers and firm 2 hires all $B-$group workers, and all workers are paid wages equal to their productivities.
+Such an outcome is a core outcome because no firm is bound by the equal pay constraint of EPSW due to group-level segregation and because adding any new workers requires poaching workers from the competing firm, and such poaching would violate individual rationality.
 This outcome is similar to core outcomes without EPSW, except that the workforce is now necessarily segregated.
-However, there are also other core outcomes under group-based EPSW that result in positive firm profits and a gap of average pay between the two groups.
-Indeed, there always exist a continuum of (non-equivalent) core outcomes.
-Moreover, if the measure of $A-$group workers is strictly larger than the measure of $B-$group workers, all but one core outcome exhibits a larger wage gap than in the absence of group-based EPSW, and firm profits are higher in core outcomes with larger wage gaps.
+However, the next proposition shows that there are also other core outcomes under EPSW; Indeed, there always exist a continuum of (non-equivalent) core outcomes.
+The proposition also shows that EPSW relatively benefits the majority group of workers, and both firms prefer core outcomes in which wage inequality is maximized.

-\begin{proposition} Suppose there is a group-based EPSW.~ \begin{enumerate} \item There exist a continuum of non-equivalent core outcomes. \item Let $\beta > 1$.
-There exists one core outcome (and its equivalent outcomes) that yields the same wage gap as in the (essentially unique) core outcome without EPSW.
-In all other core outcomes under group-based EPSW, the wage gap is strictly larger. \item Let $\beta>1$.
+\begin{proposition} Suppose there is an EPSW restriction.~ \begin{enumerate} \item There exist a continuum of non-equivalent core outcomes. \item Let $\beta > 1$.
+There exists one core outcome (and its equivalent outcomes) that yields the same wage gap as the (essentially unique) core outcome without EPSW.
+In all other core outcomes under EPSW, the wage gap is strictly larger. \item Let $\beta>1$.
 Consider any two core outcomes.
-The wage gap is larger in the first outcome if and only if firm profit is higher in the first outcome. \end{enumerate} \end{proposition}
+The wage gap is larger in the first outcome if and only if firm profit is higher in the first outcome. \item Let $\beta \mathbb{E}_A[v]>\mathbb{E}_B[v]$.
+Then the statements of Parts \ref{gap-is-larger-with-EPL} and \ref{gap_increases_profit} hold (for any $\beta\geq 1$) when replacing ``wage gap'' with ``wage ratio.'' \end{enumerate} \end{proposition}